-Schreiber-Bogen Card Modelling Wartburg
+Schreiber-Bogen Card modeling Wartburg

 Number of sheets: 9

-"Child model": very easy and with childlike motives
+"Children Model": very light and with childlike motifs

-"0": Beginner model
+"0": beginners model

-In the 11 th century, Landgrave Ludwig of Thuringia had a castle built on a 400m-high rock near the town of Eisenach.
-The name of the present Wartburg is said to go back to an alleged cry of the landgrave: "Wait, ("Wart") rock, you will bear me a castle ("Burg")".
-Since then the Wartburg was the seat of the Thuringian court which was considered to be the centre of knightly poetic art at the beginning of the 13th century.
-During this time, according to a legend, the so-called "Singers'''' war on the Wartburg" is said to have taken place.
-People who played an important role in history and religion were inhabitants of the Wartburg.
-Elisabeth of Thuringia lived from 1211 1228 on the Wartburg.
-She was married to Landgrave Ludwig IV.
-Because of her self-imposed ascetic way of life and her commitment to the poor, she threw the aristocratic court into a turmoil and had to leave the castle after her husband''''s death.
-Already four years after her death she was canonized.
-About three hundred years later Martin Luther was hidden on the Wartburg.
-Before that he had been banned because of his criticism of the church and outlawed.
-He adopted the name "Junker Jörg", and during his stay he translated the New Testament from the Greek language into German.
-He lived in the Bailiwick which, for this reason is today also called the "Luther House".
-The Luther Room can still be visited today.
+In the 11th century the Landgrave Ludwig of Thuringia was on a 400 meter-high cliff near the town of Eisenach, a castle built.
+The name of today's Wartburg is expected to fall to an alleged exclamation of Landgrave: Wart, Mountain, thou shalt carry me a castle!
+Since then, was the seat of the Thuringian Wartburg the court, which was at the beginning of the 13th century as the center of chivalrous poetry.
+During this time, a legend is said to have taken place at the Wartburg after the so-called singers war.
+The inhabitants of the Wartburg were among people who play a significant role in the history and religion.
+Elizabeth of Hungary lived from 1211-1228 at the Wartburg.
+She was married to the Landgrave Ludwig IV.
+Because of their self-imposed ascetic life and her commitment to the poor she made the court make a stir and had the castle after the death of her husband leave.
+Just four years after her death, she was canonized.
+About three hundred years later, Martin Luther was hiding at the Wartburg.
+Previously, he had been banned for criticizing the church and declared outlaws.
+He took the name of Junker Jörg and translated during his stay in the New Testament from Greek into German.
+He lived in the Bailiwick, which today also means that reason Luther House.
+You can still visit the Luther Room.

-In the middle of the 19th century as well as in the 50s of the 20th century, extensive restoration work was done on the Wartburg.
-Through the many replenishments in the course of the centuries, many different architectural styles from the Romanesque, Gothic and Renaissance periods can be found on the Wartburg.
-One can understand the original condition of the castle through drawings done by Johann Wolfgang von Goethe during a visit to the Wartburg.
-The castle complex was originally built in the shape of a ring.
-In the 14th and 15th centuries the battlements Margarethengang and Elisabethgang were added to the former ring wall.
-The Bailiwick and the Knights'''' House connect to the Margarethengang.
-Both buildings originate from the 15th century.
-This building complex is also called the Front Castle.
-The middle part of the castle reaches from the Gate Hall to the Large Tower, also called Keep.
-It was built in the 19th century on the foundations of earlier buildings.
-In the actual Hofburg there is the "Palas" from the 12th century.
-It served the landgrave as a representing and residential building and is today one of the best preserved buildings of the Romanesque period.
-Today it houses the museum.
-The Knights'''' Bath and the Guesthouse from the 19th century and the South Tower, also called Gunpowder Tower, from the 14th century also belong to the Hofburg.
-The long drawn-out, somewhat irregular way of building of the Wartburg is very impressive to the present day.
-Ludwig II of Bavaria was inspired by the castle when he planned the building of Neuschwanstein Castle in the middle of the 19th century.
-In 1999 the UNESCO appointed the castle as "World Heritage of Mankind" and in doing so not only acknowledged its varied architecture, but also its great historical importance.
+Mid to late 19th century and in the fifties of the 20th century took place extensive restoration work on the Wartburg.
+The many additions over the centuries many different architectural styles of the era of Romanesque, Gothic and Renaissance can be found at the Wartburg.
+The original state of the castle can be the basis of drawings understand customized the Johann Wolfgang von Goethe during a visit at the Wartburg.
+The castle was originally created annular. in the 14th and 15th century battlements Margarethe transition and Elisabeth gear were placed on the former city walls.
+At the Margaret transition, the Bailiwick and the Ritterhaus connect.
+Both buildings date from the 15th century.
+This construction phase is also called the bailey.
+The middle part of the castle dates from the gatehouse to the great tower, also called keep.
+It was built in the 19th century on the foundations of previous buildings.
+In the actual Hofburg, the palace from the 12th century is located.
+He served as a representative-the Landgrave and housing and is one of the best preserved Romanesque buildings.
+This is where the museum is housed today.
+The Hofburg also has the Ritterbad and the guest house from the 19th century and the south or powder tower from the 14th century.
+The long, somewhat irregular design of the Wartburg impressed until the present time.
+Ludwig II.
+Of Bavaria had from the castle inspired when he 19th century planned the construction of the castle Neuschwanstein middle. , UNESCO named the castle in 1999 as a World Heritage Site, honoring not only their eclectic architecture, but also its high historical significance.